CPJKU/beat_this/README.md

 ```

 Set ```--gpu -1``` if you want to run on cpu.
 You can add ```--dbn``` if you want to use the DBN.
-The DBN parameters are the default one from madmom.
+The DBN parameters are the default ones from madmom.